anz-bank/sysl-playground/README.md

 # sysl-playground

-Sysl Playground is running in http://play.sysl.io/.
+Sysl Playground is the live playground for [Sysl](http://sysl.io/) which is running in http://play.sysl.io/.

 ## Features